 - IT takes care of “all that technical stuff” the rest of the organization would rather not be bothered about.

 Why do we even need Product Management?
-Infinitely worse is when folks secretly question the decision to bring in Product Management.
-This is sometimes prevalent at the department level.
+Infinitely worse is when folks secretly question the decision to bring in product management.
+This is often more prevalent at the department level than the executive level.

-So before you introduce Product Management into your organization, or sign up as the first Product Management employee, be mindful of these traps.
-In my next post, I’ll share hard fought lessons on how you can avoid them and prepare for long-term success.
+So before you introduce Product Management into your organization, or sign up as the first product management employee, be mindful of these traps.

 Have you ever been one of the first product management employees hired into an organization?
-Please share your story.
-I’d love to hear from you!
+Please share your story!